rafaeldevvv/Insure-landing-page/README.md

 -

 I liked this function because it is short and simple.
-I used _hidden == "false"_ so that when it is hidden it will show up because this expression returns true.
+I used _hidden == "false"_ because it returns true(hidden) if the navList is not hidden(false) and vice-versa.
 ```js
 const navList = document.querySelector("#nav-list");